 Prayer Circle: We now have a prayer circle by which means people can be prayed for as and when requested.

-Links with civil councils – The ecclesiastical parish of Otham with Langley has, in full or in part, four civil parishes within its boundaries (Langley, Otham, Downswood and Bearsted).
-Relationships with councillors from across the parish are very positive, and the Rector tries occasionally to attend meetings of different councils.
+Links with civil councils – The ecclesiastical parish of Otham with Langley has, in full or in part, five civil parishes within its boundaries (Langley, Otham, Downswood, Bearsted and Boughton Monchelsea).
+Relationships with councillors from across the parish are very positive.

-Links with other Churches – There is currently no other place of worship within pour parish.
-Notwithstanding this fact thhe parish of Otham with Langley plays a full part in the life of Bearsted Area Churches Together (BACT), in respect not only to BACT initiated events and services, but also council and church leaders meetings.
+Links with other Churches – There is currently no other place of worship within our parish.
+Notwithstanding this fact the parish of Otham with Langley plays a full part in the life of Bearsted Area Churches Together (BACT), in respect not only to BACT initiated events and services, but also council and church leaders meetings.

 Other church activities – Thanks to the completion, just a few years ago, of the first two phases of a three phase ‘open church’ project in St. Nicholas, and which involved a major refurbishment and reordering of the inside of the church, we are now able to use the church for purposes other than worship.
 To this end we hold a monthly quiz night and a monthly tea party.
 We have also held celebration meals to raise funds for Water Aid.
-Additionally we have plant sales, a Marmalade morning and a book sale in the church.
-Langley church holds (February through till September) monthly soup or coffee mornings and the parish holds an annual Christmas Bazaar and a summer fete.
-The choir sing carols at the annual switching on of the Christmas lights on Downsood estate.
-The Rector leads a monthly communion service in Vale Residential Home.
+Additionally we hold a plant sale and a Marmalade morning in the church.